 Environments represent one or more of the deployment infrastructures where you want to deploy your application package files.
-This section covers adding an Environment that defines the Service Infrastructure for a file-based Service:
+This section covers adding an Environment that defines the Infrastructure Definition for a file-based Service:

 Environments represent one or more of the deployment infrastructures where you want to deploy your application package files.
-Within an Environment, you add a Service Infrastructure for each specific deployment infrastructure, using a Cloud Provider and the specific infrastructure details for the deployment, like VPC settings.
+Within an Environment, you add an Infrastructure Definition for each specific deployment infrastructure, using a Cloud Provider and the specific infrastructure details for the deployment, like VPC settings.

 For details on creating an Environment, see Environments.

-When you add a Service Infrastructure, you will specify the Service to deploy, the Cloud Provider to use, and the infrastructure details.
-For the example below, we will create a Service Infrastructure for a WAR Service using an AWS Cloud Provider, and we will specify the AWS infrastructure settings for the target AWS VPC and host.
+For the example below, we will create an Infrastructure Definition using an AWS Cloud Provider, and we will specify the AWS infrastructure settings for the target AWS VPC and host.

-To add a Service Infrastructure, do the following:
+To add an Infrastructure Definition, do the following:

-- In your Harness Application Environment, click Add Service Infrastructure.
-The Service Infrastructure dialog appears.
+- In your Harness Application Environment, click Add Infrastructure Definition.
+The Infrastructure Definition dialog appears.

 - In Cloud Provider, select the Cloud Provider you set up to connect Harness to your deployment infrastructure.